Traktormaster/kafka-tr-issue-201011/README.md

 %7|1602410740.707|RETRY|rdkafka#producer-2| [thrd:TxnCoordinator]: TxnCoordinator/1001: Moved 1 retry buffer(s) to output queue
 ...
 ```
 However it is unclear to me what the cause of this is.
-There is one additional line that indicates a broker-side transaction error:
+There is one additional line that indicates some transaction error:
 ```
 ...
 %7|1602410740.608|ADDPARTS|rdkafka#producer-2| [thrd:main]: TxnCoordinator/1001: AddPartitionsToTxn response: partition "demooutput1602410701": [0]: Broker: Producer attempted to update a transaction while another concurrent operation on the same transaction was ongoing